Creekside Kids Policies

 If your child has been exempted from our food program due to a documented medical need or you are sending food for a special occasion like a holiday or birthday, please do not send any foods containing nuts such as, peanut butter, Nutella, granola bars with nuts, or trail mix.
 Many other foods have nuts in them too—PLEASE READ LABELS CAREFULLY!
 (A nut free alternative for nut spreads is WOW butter, which is a soy based product.)

-Accidents/Injuries: Emergency school policies state that if a child is injured while at Creekside Kids, Inc. parents will be called as soon as possible, and a plan will be developed based on the child’s needs.
+Accidents/Injuries: If a child is injured while at Creekside Kids, Inc. parents will be called as soon as possible, and a plan will be developed based on the child’s needs.

 If no one can be found to pick the child up or if the staff deems it necessary, emergency services may be called to attend to the child.
 If Creekside Kids, Inc., requests emergency medical and/or dental treatment and/or emergency transportation for any reason, the parents or guardian of the child agree to assume all associated costs.
 It is not the responsibility of Creekside Kids, Inc. to determine if insurance covers the child’s care or emergency transportation.

-Supervision: Our school policies mandate students will always be under direct supervision.
+Supervision: Students will always be under direct supervision.

-Medication Policy: No prescription or over the counter medications will be administered without expression written permission from a licensed health care physician.
+Medication Policy: No prescription or over the counter medications will be administered without expression written permission from a licensed health care physician with prescriptive authority and written parental consent.
 It is recommended that medications be given at home if possible.
 It is also recommended that the child receive the first dose of any new medication while under the supervision of a parent.